Thessaloniki: Museums and galleries

 Because of the city's rich and diverse history, Thessaloniki houses many museums dealing with many different eras in history.
 Two of the city's most famous museums include the National Archaeological Museum of Thessaloniki and the Byzantine Culture Museum of Thessaloniki.

 Head of Isis, Archaeological Museum, Thessaloniki.
 Early 3rd century BC (2021).

 The Archaeological Museum of Thessaloniki, situated in Manolis Andronikos Street–ad honorem of the famous archaeologist that excavated Royal Palaces of the Macedonian Kingdom specifically King Phillip II's tomb, was established in 1962 and houses some of the most important ancient Macedonian artifacts, including an extensive collection of golden artwork from the royal palaces of Aigai and Pella.
 It also houses exhibits from Macedon's prehistoric past, dating from the Neolithic to the Bronze Age.

 The Museum of Byzantine Culture is one of the city's most famous museums, showcasing the city's glorious Byzantine past.
 The museum was also awarded Council of Europe's museum prize in 2005.
 The museum of the White Tower of Thessaloniki houses a series of galleries relating to the city's past, from the creation of the White Tower until recent years.

-One of the most modern museums in the city is the Thessaloniki Science Centre and Technology Museum (NOESIS) and is one of the most high-tech museums in Greece and southeastern Europe.
+One of the most modern museums in the city is the Thessaloniki Science Center and Technology Museum (NOESIS) and is one of the most high-tech museums in Greece and southeastern Europe.
 It features the largest planetarium in Greece, a cosmotheatre with the country's largest flat screen, an amphitheater, a motion simulator with 3D projection and 6-axis movement and exhibition spaces.
 Other industrial and technological museums in the city include the Railway Museum of Thessaloniki, which houses an original Orient Express train, the War Museum of Thessaloniki and others.
 The city also has a number of educational and sports museums, including the Thessaloniki History Centre and the Thessaloniki Olympic Museum.